ASkiingrock/Funnyinator/README.md

 If you have multi-line input!
 -----------------------------
-Use the main-multiline-input.py and put the text in alternateInput.txt
+Use the main-multiline-input.py and put the text in alternate_input.txt

 Is god dead?
 ------------